la2050/archive/_projects/2016/carpe-la-collaborative-augmented-reality-play-experience-for-families-of-los-angeles.md

   to play a story-driven, location-based game in parks throughout LA.
 Through a series of summer events at which CARPE LA will be played, teams will collaborate to unlock the open spaces in their neighborhoods.
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number (and quality) of informal spaces for play
+  - Number of parks with intergenerational play opportunities
 category: play
 body_class: strawberry